After your screening

 You may be able to appeal against the decision.

-When you won’t be detained
+When you will not be detained

-You won’t usually be detained if you’re:
+You will not usually be detained if you’re:

 - a child